HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-13-Home-advantage.md

 ### Sample size

+Arriving at the proper sample size requires more than just eyeballing it and convincing yourself "thats about right", here's an approach.
 In 2019 there were 3804 bo3s which fit my criteria, I don't need every result in the population to test independence, `R` or `python` will take all the grunt work out.
+This is a python example for `Cohen's D` and `A-priori`.

 {% highlight python linenos %}
 import numpy as np